Latin Cum Laude System - Frequently Asked Questions

-What affect will this have on admission to colleges and universities?
+What effect will this have on admission to colleges and universities?

 None.
 After polling selective to highly selective colleges and universities, it was unanimous that eliminating class rank would not impact admission.
-Majority of the directors of admission stated that they recalculated the grade point averages, consider the rigor of courses taken, time spent in and out of school on extra-curricular activities, letters of recommendation, written essays and person statements, leadership skills, and test scores.
+The majority of the directors of admission stated that they recalculated the grade point averages, consider the rigor of courses taken, time spent in and out of school on extra-curricular activities, letters of recommendation, written essays and personal statements, leadership skills, and test scores.